jambonz/next-static-site/markdown/docs/webhooks/recognizer.md

 <h2 id="ibmOptions">ibmOptions</h2>

 `ibmOptions` is an object with the following properties.
 Please refer to the [IBM Watson Documentation](https://cloud.ibm.com/apidocs/speech-to-text?code=node#recognize) for detailed descriptions.
-This option is only available in jambonz 0.8.0 or above.
+This option is available in jambonz 0.8.0 or above.

 | option        | description | required  |
 | ------------- |-------------| -----|